firoball/WDL2CS/readme.md

 ![Workflow](workflow.jpg)

 Since the parser operates string-based, any object represented by an internal data structure is serialized to a string-based stream.
 Once all incoming tokens have been processed, the whole stream is deserialized again into internal data structures.
 Based on certain criteria like required initialization or preprocessor conditions, all data is sorted.
-As last step every object is formatted, in the sense of the corresponding C# code is generated.
+As last step every object is formatted, meaning the corresponding C# code is generated.

 ## Current status